The 3 Gili's (Air, Meno and Trawangan)

 visibility is between 10 and 20 metres.

-The reef is marked by giant steps of table Coral which shelters the fishes.
-Bannerfishes and
+The reef is marked by giant steps of Table coral which offers shelter for many fish.
+Bannerfish and

 Manta Point - [5]

-This means the visibility might drop to 5 metres during this time, November-January, due to the weather and again the large amounts of
+This means the visibility might drop to 5 metres during this time, November - February, due to the weather and again the large amounts of

 plankton.

-There is a good variety of hard and soft Corals with large table Corals sheltering the fish.
-You will find Cuttlefishes,
+There is a good variety of hard and soft Corals with large Table corals sheltering the fish.
+You will find Cuttlefish,

-Octopuses and many times Turtles and the White and Black tip reef Sharks around here.
+Octopus and many times Turtles and the White and Black-tip reef sharks around here.

 Stingray - [6]